-Recently I organized a series of Power Networking Breakfasts.
+A while back I organized a series of Power Networking Breakfasts.
 It was speed networking at its best, very much like a speed dating concept.
 Participants were allowed two minutes and thirty seconds to deliver their pitch.
-Time limits were rigidly followed with Toastmasters style speech timing lights, green, amber and red and a bell to signal the speaker to stop their pitch, then on to the next pitcher.
-The promotional material advised the participant to come prepared with a two minute elevator pitch and to be prepared to answer a question or two about their pitch.
+Time limits were rigidly followed with Toastmaster’s style speech timing lights, green, amber and red and a bell to signal the speaker to stop their pitch, then on to the next pitcher.
+The promotional material advised the participant to come prepared with a two-minute elevator pitch and to be prepared to answer a question or two about their pitch.

-A challenge that I face is that with having multiple business ventures, volunteer roles, my professional career & pursuits, I could easily take the full thirty minutes for my 30 second pitch allotment.
+A challenge I face is with having multiple business ventures, volunteer roles, my professional career & pursuits, I could easily take the full thirty minutes for my 30-second pitch allotment.
 That doesn’t leave any room for the others.
-If you find yourself in a similar situation I think that the answer lays in referring back to our analogy of the elevator ride.
+If you find yourself in a similar situation, I think the answer lays in referring back to our analogy of the elevator ride.
 Many larger high rises have more than one elevator.
-I would challenge you to create multiple elevator pitches that you can use to match with the appropriate venue and situation.
-A social setting may be a good place to talk about some of the activities you are involved with and touching upon, but not going heavily into what you do for a living.
+I would challenge you to create multiple elevator pitches you can use to match with the appropriate venue and situation.
+A social setting may be a good place to talk about some activities you are involved with and touching upon, but not going heavily into what you do for a living.

 “Good morning everyone, I’m Rae Stonehouse.
 I’m a Distinguished Toastmaster and have been a member for over nineteen years.
 So far!
 I’ve served as our District 21 Governor a few years back and continue to serve our leaders in multiple roles.
 My passion is organizing and creating something from nothing.
 I’d love to hear how your Toastmasters experience has been.
 Rae Stonehouse.”
 I’ve kept it short and sweet and hopefully have piqued someone’s interest that they would want to talk to me some more.
 I haven’t mentioned my profession or my business ventures at all.
 I will likely fit that into the follow-up conversation as the opportunity arises.